zack-bitcoin/amoveo/docs/other_blockchains/radar_relay.md

 During my discussion, it became apparent that Radar Relay has no security to prevent theft by front running.
 Once I started explaining how allowing customers to get robbed is a serious problem, I was blocked from their group.

+Here is a video about the dangers of front running:  https://www.youtube.com/watch?v=mAtD0ba-hXU

 Below is our discussion.